Health

 5. What is the process for obtaining an Acceptance Document?

-1. The inspector will submit the report to LCDHE for review.
-There is an online system to submit inspection reports and applications.
+1. The inspector will submit the report to the Larimer County Department of Health and Environment (LCDHE) for review.
+This is done through an online system.

-2. An owner or owner’s agent may also request an acceptance document and submit a copy of the inspection report.
+2. The property owner or their agent can also request an acceptance document and submit a copy of the inspection report.

-3. If the OWTS passes inspection and meets criteria within the regulations, LCDHE will issue an Acceptance Document.
-An Acceptance Document is valid until the date of closing or for a period of 12 months, whichever comes first.
+3. If the on-site wastewater treatment system (OWTS) passes inspection and meets all the required standards, LCDHE will issue an Acceptance Document.
+The Acceptance Document is valid until the closing date or for up to 12 months, whichever comes first.

 6. What happens if an inspection fails?

-If the OWTS fails inspection or is otherwise deemed not suitable for an acceptance document, the property owner must apply for a repair permit to correct the problems.
+If the on-site wastewater treatment system (OWTS) fails the inspection or is not suitable for an acceptance document, the property owner must apply for a repair permit to fix the issues.

-Alternatively, a buyer may agree to make the repairs themselves if they file an Agreement to Repair with LCDHE.
-The buyer must then apply for a permit and complete necessary repairs within 180 days of the closing date.
+Alternatively, the buyer can agree to make the repairs themselves by filing an Agreement to Repair with the Larimer County Department of Health and Environment (LCDHE).
+The buyer will then need to apply for a permit and complete the repairs within 180 days of the closing date.

 7. What about inspections during the winter?

-If the ground is covered with snow or frozen or lack of access to the system prevents an inspection, a Conditional Acceptance Document may be issued if the buyer agrees in writing to complete the required inspection and make any necessary repairs within 180 days of the closing date.
+If snow or frozen ground, or lack of access to the system, prevents an inspection, a Conditional Acceptance Document may be issued.
+The buyer must agree in writing to complete the inspection and make any needed repairs within 180 days of the closing date.